- GIN RUMMY Online: A Rummy Variant that you would Absolutely Love

 End the Game when only two Stock Cards Remain

-The hand is cancelled immediately when a player picks the third-last card from the stockpile.
+The hand is canceled immediately when a player picks the third-last card from the stockpile.
 No player is awarded any points and the cards are re-dealt.

 Knocking and Scoring Points - Gin Rummy